What is a concussion?

-Sometimes called a mild traumatic brain injury, a concussion is caused by a blow or a jolt to the head.
+A blow or a jolt to the head can cause a concussion or traumatic brain injury (TBI).
 The injury keeps the brain from working normally.
-Symptoms of a concussion may last less than a day or may linger for months or longer.
+Symptoms of a concussion may last less than a day or may linger for months, or longer.

 These are symptoms of a possible concussion:

 - Trouble thinking normally